Beware the Fog Sept 7, 2014 11:40:51 GMT -5

 Beware the Fog

 Fog has played a starring role in countless horror and science fiction films.
 It provides a creepy atmosphere or a thick vaporous curtain out of which can appear a stalking vampire, a stumble of zombies, a clawing monster or a troupe of aliens.
 The fog masks the unknown.
-It can also kill.
+It also can kill.

 Untold numbers of shipwrecks and motor vehicle accidents have been attributed to reduced visibility created by fog.
 Ships rely on lighthouses and other beacons to help them through.
 And in San Francisco, drivers have The Emergency Fog Alert System, an array of webcams that keep vigil for the arrival of fog from the bay.
 From the early 1970s to the 1990s, a slew of car accidents and numerous deaths were blamed on fog near Calhoun, Tennessee.
 In this case, the fog was intensified by the polluting output of a local paper mill.